40min/matrosskin/Readme.md

         - mixed with chat-model
         - triggered by words
     * Rate generated news
     * Add education of new model based on chat
-    * Save subscribers into db (sqlite)
-    * Add gen interval into subscription

 * Mushrooms
     * Receive/save picture
     * install mushrooms lib